Last modified 10/31/2023

+When tackling accessibility in your web content, headings are an easy way to start.
+Headings, also known as paragraph styles, are much more than big bold titles on a page.
+They work to provide a solid structure and a logical outline to your document.
 Headings help people scan your content more efficiently.
-Headings, also known as paragraph styles, are much more than big bold titles on a page.
-They work to provide a solid functional structure and a logical outline to your webpage, app or digital document.

 Organizing your digital content with a heading structure helps people get a sense of organization.
 It is crucial for the structure to be portrayed both in a visual and technical manner, so the organization can be viewed as well as allowing screen reading technology to be able to identity the structure as it reads it out loud.
 To help improve searchability, try to begin your headings with keywords.